Kerima-001/Kerima-001/README.md

 > *"Technology is most powerful when it creates opportunities, solves problems, and improves lives."*

-I care about building things that work in the real world — not just in demos.
+I care about building things that work in the real world, not just in demos.
 I tutor, mentor, and lead because I believe the next generation of builders deserves good support.
 Right now I'm deepening my work in AI application development and data systems, and always looking for the next problem worth solving.

 ---